 FR2012 – Set QC Status

 The Reviewer can set the QC Status (true = passed QC/ false = failed QC).
-In case of false, this should show all created entities where the entity marked as failed is the creator also as invalid.
+In case of false, this should show all created project artifact where the project artifact marked as failed is the creator also as invalid.
 The QC Status is a special Tag.

 FR2013 – Export Project